DysL3xx/YoloHandsForDDU/YoLoHands/datasets/README.roboflow.txt

-Hands - v2 HANDSHANDSHANDSV2
+Hands - v9 HANDSV7
 ==============================

-This dataset was exported via roboflow.com on November 19, 2025 at 11:17 AM GMT
+This dataset was exported via roboflow.com on November 26, 2025 at 12:01 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects